 How to save money on groceries: 12 shopping hacks to cut your bill in half

-Food is one of the largest household expenses and families want to know how to save money on groceries.
-Here are 12 hacks to slash your spending!
+Grocery shopping represents one of the largest expenses in households around the world.
+In the United States, people spent almost $5,000 on groceries for the year in 2020.
+As it is a necessary expense, many families want to know how to save money on groceries.
+Here are 12 hacks that are sure to slash your food spending!

 Always have a list on hand